robertleifke/root-finder/README.md

-## Root finding
+## Root Finder

-A simple implementation of a root finding algorithm using the Newton-Raphson method.
+A simple implementation of a root finding algorithm RMM-01 using the Newton-Raphson method.
+This was done to test out the [Solstat](https://github.com/primitivefinance/solstat) library.

 Modern CFMMs like RMM-01 implement more complicated trading functions that have variables that dynamically change such as volatility and time to expiry.